Burke-Lauenroth-Lab/workflow_guidelines/README.md

 * If your code is a feature, open up a new milestone on GitHub and sketch out a plan (i.e. new and discrete issues for each function you plan to update or create) for how you will implement new functionality.
 Ask for review from your supervisor.
 * Walk through functions with similar functionality to get a sense for workflow.
 You can either use:
-  - [RStudio's debugger](https://support.rstudio.com/hc/en-us/articles/205612627-Debugging-with-RStudio), which ironically, sometimes the debugger can be buggy.
+  - [RStudio's debugger](https://support.rstudio.com/hc/en-us/articles/205612627-Debugging-with-RStudio).
+Ironically, sometimes the debugger can be buggy.
 Additionally, the debugger will not work when programs are not being run interactively / in parallel.
   - Work through functions at the top-level, by making the function and its inputs available in the global environment.
-To do this you can either write a `save()` statement temporarily into the function or using a _.rds_ created when `debug.dump.objects = TRUE`.
+To do this you can either write a `save()` statement temporarily into the function or opening a _.rds_ created when `debug.dump.objects = TRUE`.
 * Test your new code within an integration project.
 * Develop code in Atom.
 To test code, re-load the R package and then re-run the test project within R.
     - Tip: Use `devtools::load_all()` or `Ctrl-Shift-L` in RStudio to load changes from code into the package.